successful-sibling-sitting

 Sibling Sitting: Do's and Don'ts

 Looking after younger siblings by yourself can be one of the hardest babysitting jobs.
-You share a relationship so close that you can get into trouble sometimes, whether it be an argument about who left a mess in the kitchen or why you don’t want to play dolls with your little sister.
+You share a relationship so close that you can get into trouble sometimes, whether it be an argument about who left a mess in the kitchen or why you don’t want to play dolls with your younger sibling.
 So, when you finally are old enough to be home alone and watch younger siblings, certain situations are bound to get troublesome from time to time.
 Here are some helpful Do’s and Don’ts to consider for the next time you sibling sit:

 Do’s